Verteiron/FamiliarFaces/doc/vMYC_README.txt

 [/LIST]
 [LIST]
 [*][b]Q: Can I get my character files out and send them to people?[/b][/*] [*]A: You can!
-The character file will be named after your character and be located in Skyrim/Data/vMYC.
+The character file will be named after your character and be located in Skyrim/Data/vMYC (1.0.x) or in My Games/Skyrim/JCUser/vMYC (1.1.0).
 You will also need the RaceMenu slot file, located in Skyrim/Data/SKSE/Plugins/Chargen/Exported, and the texture, located in Skyrim/Data/Textures/CharGen/Exported.
 Copy these three files to another system in the same location, and your character will become available for selection in the Shrine of Heroes MCM page, as well importable by RaceMenu[/*]
 [/LIST]
 [LIST]
 [*][b]Q: What is this trophy/banner/symbol in my character's alcove?[/b] [/*]